interledger/rfcs/0000-stream/0000-stream.md

 #### 5.1.2.
 Encryption Pseudocode

-The encryption key used for every packet sent for a given connection is derived from the shared secret and the string `"ilp_stream_encryption"` using an HMAC.
+The encryption key used for every packet sent for a given connection is the HMAC-SHA256 digest of the shared secret and the string `"ilp_stream_encryption"`, encoded as UTF-8 or ASCII (the byte representation is the same with both encodings).

 ```
 iv = random_bytes(12)